-If the boat is left unattended, turn off the electric power using the main power switch (for location and function, refer chapter 5.3).
+If the boat is left unattended, turn off the electric power using the main power switch (for location and function, see chapter 5.4).

-Never leave your boat unattended for long periods.
+Never leave your boat unattended for longer periods.
 Observe the floating position of the boat so that the water line is at a normal level.
 Check for any water in the bilge.
-If large volumes of water accumulate in the bilge or at deck (for instance due to leakage, broken bilge pump, lack of electric power, flooding or blocked deck drains), the boat may be seriously damaged or sink as the deck drain system may not work as intended.
+If large volumes of water accumulate in the bilge or at the deck (for instance due to leakage, broken bilge pump, lack of electric power, flooding or blocked deck drains), the boat may be seriously damaged or sink as the deck drain system may not work as intended.